ryancalhoun/advent-of-code/README.md

 It isn't a language well-suited to quick daily puzzles.
 But...we'll see how it goes.

 See [my solutions](2021) to each day's puzzle.

+## 2020
+For this year, I'm going to solve everything in [Perl](https://perl.org).
+It's been quite a while since I've used Perl for anything more than a one-liner (college, really).
+So, this should be an interesting trip down memory lane.
+Ha ha, get it?
+"Memory" lane, because these puzzles tend to require a lot of memory to brute-force.

+See [my solutions](2020) to each puzzle.